Credit cards with car rental excess insurance

 • Lots of terms and conditions.
 Each policy has different requirements to activate the cover as well as what type of accident will be covered.

-• You may still pay an excess.
-Many complimentary car rental excess policies charge an excess of between $200 and $500 per claim.
-While that's better than the thousands of dollars you could potentially pay without excess insurance, it's still a cost you need to consider.
+• You may still pay excess.
+Many car rental excess policies charge an excess of between $200 and $500 per claim.
+While that's better than the thousands of dollars you could potentially pay without excess insurance, it's still a cost to consider.

 How do I use my credit card's car rental excess insurance?